meltwater/secretary/README.md

   implies managing configuration and secrets in the same way and using the same pipeline as software releases goes though.

-  This helps avoid mismatches between what parameters and secrets a specific sofware version expects, and what's actually present in the central secret/config management system.
+  This helps avoid mismatches between what parameters and secrets a specific software version expects, and what's actually present in the central secret/config management system.